 The Museum Ludwig collection includes the most important artists of the twentieth century and contemporary art.
 The works of modernism and art from 1945 to 1970 are arranged chronologically from the uppermost to the middle floor.
 The contemporary art in the stairwell and on the basement level forms the backbone and foundation of the museum, looking into the past and the future.
 At the same time, the collection presents the diverse media and conceptual manifestations of contemporary art, which do not follow a firmly established canon and cannot be categorized into styles.

-The new presentation of contemporary art is supported by the Gesellschaft für Moderne Kunst am Museum Ludwig. e.V., the International Society Museum Ludwig and Art-Invest Real Estate.
+The new presentation is supported by the Gesellschaft für Moderne Kunst am Museum Ludwig. e.V., the International Society Museum Ludwig and Art-Invest Real Estate.